 Understanding the Three Classes of Electric Bikes

 Primarily for regulatory reasons, electric bikes are also divided into classes that denote their level of motor assistance.
-Figuring out which class of e-bike you need is a key decision point:
+Most bike manufacturers and state, local and other entities have adopted this three-class system.
+Figuring out which class of e-bike you need is a key decision point.

-Class 1: The motor kicks in only when you pedal, and stops helping at 20 mph.
+Class 1: The motor provides assistance only when you pedal, and stops helping out when the e-bike reaches 20 mph.

-Class 2: Also has a pedal-assist mode up to 20 mph plus a purely throttle-powered mode.
+Class 2: Also has a pedal-assist mode up to 20 mph; they also offer a throttle-powered mode that doesn’t require pedaling.

-Class 3: Is solely pedal-assist (like class 1), but assistance continues until you hit 28 mph.
+Class 3: Is solely pedal-assist (like class 1), but the pedal assist stops when the e-bike reaches 28 mph.

 Most new riders start out with a class 1 e-bike.
 Class 1 bikes are the most affordable and, from a regulatory standpoint, the most universally accepted.
 You can ride one on city streets and many bike paths.
 This class of e-bikes is starting to be allowed on traditional mountain-bike trails, though access is not universal, so always check first.